ABOUT THE LAWSABOUT THE LAWS

 For every proposed change, the focus is on fairness, integrity, respect, safety, the enjoyment of participants and spectators and, where appropriate, using technology to enhance the game.

-The IFAB will continue to engage with the global football community so that changes to the Laws benefit football at all levels and in every corner of the world, and so that the integrity of the game, the Laws and the match officials is respected, valued and protected.
+The IFAB will continue to engage with the global football community so that changes to the Laws benefit football at all levels and in every corner of the world, and so that the integrity of the game, the Laws and the match officials are respected, valued and protected.

 FAIRNESS, INTEGRITY, RESPECT, SAFETY, ENJOYMENT & TECHNOLOGY